WiggleWizard/seacloud/README.md

 ==========================
 To run a Seacloud service you must have your contact number ready along with the password.
 Once you have that, create a `config.wcfg` file.
 Then start the Seacloud service by using `php Seacloud.php -c config.wcfg`.
 Details about making a `wcfg` file are below.

+Do note that even though Seacloud uses encryption techniques to encrypt the persistence data, it is not required that you have mcrypt installed.
+However having mcrypt installed and enabled will certainly speed the encryption process up.

 Seacloud configs
 ================
 Seacloud requires a config to be made and referred to at runtime in order to both correctly separate authentication and make life easier when wanting to use different contacts for different services.